 What I learned from being invited to a car launch in ItalyAdvice for journalists and racing drivers

 This wasn’t just play, it was work.
 I’m still baffled by my own job sometimes and I, of course, wouldn’t change it for the world.
-There’s a lot I learnt from this trip that I can pass onto aspiring motoring and motorsport journalists.
+There’s a lot I learned from this trip that I can pass onto aspiring motoring and motorsport journalists.
 There’s also an important lesson for racing drivers and brand ambassadors; collaboration.

 Abarth teamed up with Riva yachts to create the 695 Rivale, the road-going cousin to the Rivale 56 yacht from Riva.
 This collaboration opens up both brands to new audiences.
 Riva yacht customers now have a lovely little hot hatch to match their boats and Abarth is also elevated by the connection.
 I’m also now more obsessed than ever with yachts and Abarth.